AllenInstitute/patchseqtools/README.md

 ## Level of Support

-We are not planning to update this library unless bugs are found.
+We are not planning to update the R library component of this repo unless bugs are found.
+We may make occasional updates to other components of the repository with no fixed schedule.
 However, we welcome community input through both issues and pull requests.

 ## Contribution Agreement